Writing Effective Prompts

 Using Integrations

-Add Supabase, Stripe, and Clerk to your apps with the Integrations panel.
-GenMB automatically generates code that works with your configured services.
+GenMB has 45+ plugin integrations.
+Add Supabase, Stripe, Clerk, and more from the Integrations panel.
+The AI automatically generates code that works with your configured services.

 - Enable integrations before generating—the AI uses your config to generate properly integrated code